-Are Adrenal Tumors Common?Adrenal tumors are common, occuring in 2-3 percent of adults in their lifetime.
-The most common adrenal problems are the developement of benign, non-cancerous tumors inside of the adrenal gland.
-When you have a tumor of the adrenal gland the first thing you need to figure out is whether it’s over producing any adrenal hormones.
-These hormones are aldosterone, cortisol and catecholamines (also known as epinephrine and norepinephrine; adrenaline), and more rarely sex steroid hormones (androgens and estrogens).
-A tumor that is over producing any of these hormones are called a "functional" (or endocrine active) tumor.
-It is called a functional tumor because it has over functioning, i.e. over producing hormones.
-FIGURE 7: An Adrenal Tumor (Pheochromocytoma) FIGURE 8: An Adrenal Tumor (Adrenocortical adenoma)
+Are Adrenal Tumors Common?Adrenal tumors are common, occuring in 2-3% of adults in their lifetime.
+The most common adrenal problems are the developement of benign, non-cancerous tumors inside the adrenal gland.
+When you have a tumor of the adrenal gland, the first thing you need to figure out is whether it’s overproducing any adrenal hormones.
+These hormones are aldosterone, cortisol and catecholamines (also known as epinephrine and norepinephrine; adrenaline), and, more rarely, sex-steroid hormones (androgens and estrogens).
+A tumor that is overproducing any of these hormones is called a "functional" (or endocrine active) tumor.
+It is called a functional tumor because it is overfunctioning, i.e. overproducing hormones.

 Most functional adrenal tumors are benign.
 It is important for you to understand that most functional adrenal tumors are benign (non-cancerous).
-That means, if your adrenal tumor produces too much cortisol, aldosterone, or epinepherine it is almost always benign.
-In the picture above, the round tumor is easily seen within the triangle-shaped adrenal gland that we removed from a 38 year old woman.
+That means, if your adrenal tumor produces too much cortisol, aldosterone or adrenaline-type hormones (catecholamines) it is almost always benign.
+In the picture above, the round tumor is easily seen within the triangle-shaped adrenal gland that Dr. Carling removed from a 38-year-old woman.
 The round tumor measured 1.5 cm (3/4 inch) in diameter and was producing too much aldosterone.
-This woman had high blood pressure and low potassium in her blood due to excess aldosterone production--this is called Conn's Syndrome.
+This woman had high blood pressure and low potassium in her blood due to excess aldosterone production.
+This is called Conn's Syndrome.
 We operate on people with Conn's Syndrome and tumors like this several times per week.
-Most of these mini-scope operations take Dr Carline about 30 minutes and the patient has only a few small bandaids on their lower back.
+Most of these mini-scope operations (Mini Back Scope Adrenalectomy; MBSA) take Dr. Carling about 30 minutes and the patient has only a few small Band-Aids on their lower back.

-IMPORTANT, if the adrenal tumor has overproduction of sex steroid hormones, this almost always occurs in the setting of a cancerous tumor, so is is very important to know which horomones are being produced by the adenal tumor.
+IMPORTANT: If the adrenal tumor has overproduction of sex-steroid hormones, this almost always occurs in the setting of a cancerous tumor, so is is very important to know which hormones are being produced by the adenal tumor.

-Do Functioning Adrenal Tumors Need to be Removed?Anytime you have a functional tumor, it needs to be removed.
-Not primarily because of the concern for cancer, but the damage caused to the body with excess of these hormones.
+Do Functioning Adrenal Tumors Need to be Removed?Yes, anytime you have a functional tumor, it needs to be removed.
+Not primarily because of the concern for cancer, but the damage caused to the body due to excess of these "toxic" hormones.
 You need an adrenalectomy.
 You can learn more about adrenal surgery on other pages of this website.
-Dr Carling is the world's leader in performing mini-surgery for functional adrenal tumors, performing this operation almost every day.
+Dr. Carling is the world's leader in performing mini-surgery for functional adrenal tumors, performing this operation almost every day.

 Steps to Take to Determine Treatment of an Adrenal TumorThe first step is always to figure out whether the adrenal tumor is functional or not.
 This is done by a very careful history and physical exam by an experienced doctor and then a combination of blood and urine laboratory tests.
 Even if the tumor is nonfunctional (there is no evidence that the tumor is over producing hormones) it still can be a potential problem.